Waaay Beyond Just Organic

 All of today's agriculture movements clamor that they have the answers, but do they?
 This writer thinks not.

 The "better living through chemistry" factions are still flogging their tired horse.
-Having stripped the soil of its richness, burned out the humus and killed off the soil life, and having turned much of their not-so-little corner of Nature into a nutrient depleted toxic wasteland, they are now developing Frankentstein's monster crops, GMOs, bred to live in these conditions.
+Having stripped the soil of its richness, burned out the humus and killed off the soil life, and having turned much of their not-so-little corner of Nature into a nutrient depleted toxic wasteland, they are now developing Frankenstein's monster crops, genetically modified organisms or GMOs, bred to live in these conditions.
 We can count on this turning out as well as their previous bright ideas.

-The worldwide Organic agriculture movement and its various offshoots offer simplistic solutions, mostly one simplistic solution: add more organic matter to the soil.
-While a step in the right direction if the soil is low in humus, this does little to address nutritional deficiencies, especially mineral deficiencies.
-Yet it is fiercely defended and proclaimed to be the one answer for everyone everywhere.
+The worldwide Organic agriculture movement and its various offshoots have so far only offered simplistic solutions, mostly one simplistic solution: add more organic matter to the soil.
+This is the school from which this book's authors come, and most growers with whom we work are organic growers.
+“More organic matter” is a step in the right direction if the soil is low in humus, but does little to address nutritional deficiencies, especially mineral deficiencies.
+Yet it is fiercely defended and proclaimed to be “the answer” for everyone everywhere.
 Is it?
 No. While essential, soil biology and organic matter are only a part of what makes a healthy soil and nutrient dense crops.
 Nature is not simple, and simplistic one-size-fits-all answers are not going to solve the nutritional and environmental crises we face.

 Those who follow the Biodynamic school are to be commended for their deep appreciation of Nature and for having preserved much traditional knowledge and brought it into the present.
 They have an understanding of energy that goes far beyond simple electrical current flow, but by not fully understanding the minerals in their soil, they limit their potential.